We can recycle much more plastic

 Plastic in compost

-To address the problem of plastics in composting waste, an air vacuum or wind shifter can be used to separate the plastics.
+To tackle the problem of plastics in compost waste, an air extractor or windshifter can be used to separate the plastics.
 This allows the soil to be reused for soil production and planting instead of being piled up in a landfill.
-In the process, it is also possible to separate wood and sticks separately, resulting in a clean biofuel.
+In the process, it is also possible to separate wood and sticks separately, producing a clean biofuel.

 Plastics in construction waste